Sophie Pickering

 • Spirituality

 Perhaps you are facing a crisis of some kind, starting out on a new journey together, facing changes or challenges or planning for a change you envisage in the future.
-Couples therapy can be an incredibly healing place to explore your individual patterns in relationships as well as exploring the unique connection created between you.
-Couples sessions can be used to understand each other more deeply and make changes to improve communication and connection.
+Relationship therapy can be an incredibly healing place to explore your individual patterns in relationships as well as exploring the unique connection created between you.
+Relationship therapy can be used to understand each other more deeply and make changes to improve communication and connection.
+I work with people from all walks of life who are in a varied range of relationships and family set-ups.
 If you would like to arrange an initial session to find out more then please get in touch.

 My work with young people

-In my private practice, I offer counselling sessions for young people aged 18 and over.
+In my private practice, I offer counselling sessions for young people aged 16 and over.
 Counselling sessions for young people provide a chance to explore thoughts, feelings and behaviours which are causing distress and learn how to make changes to feel better.
-I have varied experiences of working with many issues that can affect life during adolescence.
+I have years of experiences of working with many issues that can affect life during adolescence.
 If you wish to discuss your own or your child's situation please get in touch.

 Member organisations